FlorianLatapie/PNS-SI4-S8_isa-devops-22-23-team-g/chapters/AOPLogging.md

 would turn off all logs at all levels.

 More configuration options are available in a configuration file (and XML file named `logback-spring.xml`).
-When found by SpringBoot, it is automatically used to configure the way logs are writtent.
+When found by SpringBoot, it is automatically used to configure the way logs are written.
 In TCF we use the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>